egrosdou01/personal-blog/blog/2024-09-26-sveltos-introduction-to-tiers/sveltos-introduction-to-tiers.md

       end
 ```

-We instruct Sveltos to first install Cilium as our CNI.
-Next we deploy the Grafana and Prometheus stack and ensure the second deployment is in a `healthy` state before proceeding with the Loki integration.
-Once the validation health has succeeded, we will integrate Loki with the use of the below ClusterProfile.
+We instruct Sveltos firstly to install Cilium as our CNI.
+Next, we deploy the **Grafana** and **Prometheus** stack and ensure the second deployment is in a `healthy` state using the `validateHealths`.
+Afterwards, we proceed with the Loki integration.

 ### ClusterProfile - Loki